 Home business owners were previously required to complete Form 8829 to calculate the home business space deduction.

-- Deductions for direct expenses, such as paint, wallpaper, and other expenses directly related to the business space.
-These expenses could be deducted at 100%. and
+First, list all direct expenses, such as paint, wallpaper, and other expenses directly related to and used in the business space.
+These expenses may be deducted at 100%.

 Important Points in Understanding the Simplified Calculation